-It took weeks to prepare for our vacation in Central America, not because we were planning to stay in hotels and visit the sites – but because we were spending our entire two weeks with family and friends.
+It took weeks to prepare for our vacation in Central America, not because we planned to stay in hotels and visit the sites – but because we spent our entire two weeks with family and friends.
 Gerardo carefully chose gifts for everyone – something I didn’t fully understand until I arrived.
 We didn’t rent a car; we didn’t rent a hotel room – we simply showed up, and family and friends filled every moment with love, kindness, and so much more.

 And my life is forever changed.